CtrlK

 Completeness

-Clearly answers both 'what' (implement efficient similarity search with vector databases) and 'when' (explicit 'Use when' clause covering semantic search, nearest neighbor queries, and retrieval optimization).
+Clearly answers both 'what' (implement efficient similarity search with vector databases) and 'when' (explicit 'Use when' clause covering semantic search, nearest neighbor queries, and retrieval performance optimization).

 3 / 3